-A geophone operator locating a miner working on a coal rib, through 600 feet of intervening rock motors are required to rotate the receivers.
+From the early 1950s, the Infrasonics Group in the United States National Bureau of Standards, then by the Geo-acoustics Group, studied the propagation of low-frequency acoustic signals through the earth and atmosphere.
+46 They set up expansive monitoring arrays in Boulder (Colorado), Washington and Boston, motors are required to rotate the receivers.
 They are also subject to the defects which are inherent in resonance receivers, viz., their sound response is devoid of quality and their operation is strongly interfered with by local noises and noises from neighboring shipping.